dataflake/dataflake.fakeldap/README.rst

 If you pass the wrong type of string, the library will raise a ``TypeError``.
 See https://www.python-ldap.org/en/latest/bytes_mode.html for a short description of this behavior.

+Since queries are un-encoded string values and attribute values passed in the query would never match bytes values in the data store, searches will always test against both unencoded and bytes values.

 Documentation